react-native-community/discussions-and-proposals/proposals/0994-swift-package-manager-support-for-react-native-ios-projects.md

 These artifacts are downloaded during setup and cached locally, and the generated SPM package for the app links against them as binary targets.
 This keeps the app-facing package graph small and avoids moving the full complexity of the React Native native dependency tree into every application project.

 At the implementation level, the branch also addresses one of the key technical challenges of using prebuilt artifacts with React Native: header compatibility.
-React Native still uses many CocoaPods-style include paths such as `#import <React/...>`, which SPM does not handle directly.
-The prototype solves this by combining:
+React Native uses both framework-style includes such as `#import <React/...>` and many lowercase namespace includes such as `#import <react/...>`, `<yoga/...>`, and `<jsi/...>`, which SPM does not handle directly.
+The prototype solves this with two artifacts shipped together:

-- organized headers inside the XCFramework artifacts
+- `React.xcframework`, whose framework module map serves the `#import <React/...>` headers
+- `ReactNativeHeaders.xcframework`, a headers-only artifact whose module map makes the lowercase namespaces (`react/`, `yoga/`, `jsi/`, `ReactCommon/`, …) modular, so those includes resolve through standard Clang module lookup

-- a generated Clang Virtual File System (VFS) overlay for the remaining non-standard include cases
+(An earlier iteration used a generated Clang Virtual File System overlay for the non-standard includes; that approach was replaced by the `ReactNativeHeaders` module map, which needs no per-app overlay generation.)

 This means the RFC does not need to argue only in theory that Hermes and React Native dependencies can work under SPM.
 The prototype already demonstrates a concrete model based on prebuilt XCFrameworks and local package generation.